 In critical supply chains, corporate due diligence is a particular challenge.
 This is due to the complex tracing of raw material sources to ensure the necessary transparency.
-That is why, for example, we have been actively involved in the Aluminium Stewardship Initiative since 2012 in the development and implementation of a certification standard to minimise the risk of negative environmental impacts and possible human rights violations in the extraction of aluminium.
-Since 2019, we have had the BMW light metal foundry in Landshut certified according to this Chain of Custody Standard.
+That is why we buy the lithium for the BMW i5 eDrive40 directly from the producers.
+This is a key component that we make available to suppliers.
 In this way, the origin and extraction methods of the raw materials are fully traced.
-Environmental and social standards become more transparent.